system76/docs/_articles/upgrade.md

 image: https://system76.com/images/newsletter/2016-04/xenial.jpg
 ---

-**Note:** Upgrading from 14.04 to 16.04 in-place isn't yet supported.
-Please wait till 16.04.1 is released to upgrade from 14.04, or follow the instructions below to install a fresh copy of Ubuntu from bootable media.

-# Upgrading to Ubuntu 16.04 LTS
+# Upgrading to Ubuntu 16.04.1 LTS

-Ubuntu 16.04 LTS is the latest release of Ubuntu.
-It brings usability improvements and faster system performance resulting in a more responsive desktop experience.
-Major open source applications are also updated including LibreOffice, Firefox, Thunderbird, and more.
+Ubuntu 16.04.1 LTS is the latest release of Ubuntu.
+It incorporates many bug and stability fixes over version 16.04.
+The next version of CUDA (Ver 8) will be supported with this release.
+Also, upgrading from version 14.04 LTS will now be enabled without having to use bootable media.

 ## 1. Prepare for the Upgrade

 First, we recommend having Ubuntu installation media (i.e. a DVD or USB drive) handy before starting any upgrades in case something goes wrong.
 You'll need to download a copy of Ubuntu.
 You can download a copy from [ubuntu.com](http://www.ubuntu.com/download/desktop).
 Save the file on your hard drive.

-### Create an Installation USB Drive
+### - Create an Installation USB Drive -

 Create an Installation USB Drive  | Create an Installation DVD
 --------------------------------- | ---------------------------